SOMALILAND TERRITORIAL SEA, CONTIGUOUS ZONE & EXCLUSIVE ECONOMIC ZONE

 The Somaliland Coastline extends from just east of Loyade (at 43° 15’ 45” E) on the Djibouti border to just east of Elayo ( at 48° 53’ E) on the border with Somalia (which mostly runs at 49° E). the distance is 530 miles and the main islands off the coast are Mait Island in the east and the Sadadin and Aibat Islands in the west.

 The Somaliland coast is entirely on the Gulf of Aden and thereby runs opposite the Yemen coast.
 Although the distances between various Somaliland coastal points and their opposite points in the Yemen vary, the distance between Berbera, the main port of Somaliland and Aden in the Yemen is only 140 nautical miles.
 Even at its farthest at the boundary between Somaliland and Somalia, the opposite Yemen coasts are less than 180 nautical miles (which is the distance between the Yemen port of Al Mukala and the Somalia port of Bosaso which is situated not that far from the Somaliland boundary).
 This geographical proximity between the Somaliland and Yemen coasts means that the 200 nautical miles territorial sea set by Article 1 of the Somali Democratic Republic 1972 Territorial Sea and Ports Law (Law No. 37 of 10 September 1972) was never practically applicable to the Somaliland coasts, but was meant for the Indian Ocean Somalian coasts.
-The Law, in any case, preceded the United Nations Convention on the Law of the Sea, which was signed by the Somali Democratic Republic on 10 December 1982 and ratified under Law No. 14 of 9 February 1989 (with the the formal notification of ratification made to the UN on on 24 July 1989), but there is no record that it was revised before the end of the Somalia government in 1991.
+The Law, in any case, preceded the United Nations Convention on the Law of the Sea, which was signed by the Somali Democratic Republic on 10 December 1982 and ratified under Law No. 14 of 9 February 1989 (with the the formal notification of ratification made to the UN on on 24 July 1989).
+But see below the developments since 2013.